 After forming a team, find a reliable partner or solution provider that can customize financial automation to your needs.
 You need to work with a team that can be flexible and has the time to educate your team on the software.
 After putting money into automation, you need to ensure that you are working with a solution provider that has a comprehensive onboarding process so your team can hit the ground running after the software goes live.
 These steps will help drive ROI once your EFA solution is in operation.

 If your team is currently looking for such a partner, it may be worth it to reach out to your ERP system if your company already uses one.
 All prominent ERP systems, such as Microsoft Dynamics 365 and SAP, have built formidable networks with consultants who can help your team achieve greater automation.
-If your team currently employs Microsoft Dynamics 365 Finance & Supply Chain, SK Global Software can be a great resource for expanding your financial automation capabilities.
+If your team currently employs Microsoft Dynamics 365 Finance & Supply Chain, SKsoft can be a great resource for expanding your financial automation capabilities.
 Our consultants with over 20 years of treasury automation experience can analyze your current financial processes and can configure an embedded solution based on your team’s pressing needs.

 If your team is interested in enhancing your current automation within your D365 Finance ERP system email sales@sksoft.com to learn more about our current product offerings.